abapPM/abapPM/README.md

 All contributions are welcome!
 Read our [Contribution Guidelines](https://github.com/abapPM/abapPM/blob/main/CONTRIBUTING.md), fork this repo, and create a pull request.

-Install the developer version of *apm* using [abapGit](https://github.com/abapGit/abapGit) by creating a new online repository for `https://github.com/abapPM/abapPM`.
+Install the developer version of *apm* using [abapGit](https://github.com/abapGit/abapGit) by creating a new online repository for `https://github.com/abapPM/abapPM` abd SAP Package `/APMG/APM`.

-Recommended SAP Package: `/APMG/APM`

 > [!IMPORTANT]
 > Do not change dependencies found in `/src/modules`.
-To change a dependency, find the corresponding module on [apm GitHub](https://github.com/abapPM) or the [apm Website](https://abappm.com) and contribute to its repository.
+To change a dependency, find the corresponding module on [apm GitHub](https://github.com/abapPM) or the [apm Website](https://abappm.com) and contribute to the corresponding repository.

 > [!NOTE]
 > Unlike other projects, a build process is required to create the standalone version.
 This process is not automated or documented, yet!